gravitational/teleport/rfd/0083-prevent-user-role-self-lock.md

 1. User with an immutable `editor` role is _admin_.
 2. User with a role that grants user/role editing capabilities is _admin_.

 From the user's perspective, the first approach is simpler.
-The error message saying: "You can't delete the last user with `editor` role." will be easier to understand than "You can't delete the last user with: list of full user & role management capabilities".
+The error message saying: "You can't delete the last user with `editor` role." will be easier to understand than "You can't delete the last user with: list of role management capabilities".

-Also, implementation would be slightly easier.
-We wouldn't need to define validation for editing roles (since the `editor` role would be immutable).
+The other benefit is that we wouldn't need to define validation for editing roles (since the `editor` role would be immutable).

+The drawbacks here are:

-The drawback here is that we force users to have the `editor` role.
+- we force users to have the `editor` role
+- complicated migration in case of updating cluster.
+It is still possible to delete/edit default roles so not all existing clusters will have default roles in the initial form.
+Maybe the `editor` role is used as a role with a different meaning than the initial one?
+We can't override existing roles.
+So the solution would be to add 3 new roles (instead of editing/re-adding: editor, auditor, access).
+This will ensure we don't break anything.
+But the problem will be users would have to assign manually a new _admin_ role to some users.

+I think `2.` approach is better since migration cost outweighs the benefits of the pros.

 ### UI and behavior changes